 • Films on Reconciliation and Acceptance

-3.2 Films with commentary or dialogue in languages other than English must be subtitled in Englishfor consideration.
-Preview copies in DVD format or online viewing links of films must be submitted No VHS tapes.
+3.1 Films with commentary or dialogue in languages other than English must be subtitled in English for consideration.
+Only online viewing links of films must be submitted No VHS tapes or DVDs.

-3.3 If selected for the Festival, exhibition prints may be presented in either 35mm film, Betacam SP (PAL) video, Digibeta (PAL) High Quality DVD Bluray or DCP (with key).
+3.2 If selected for the Festival, exhibition prints may be presented in either Blu-ray disc or DCP (with English subtitles).
 The Festival will accept other formats on a case-by-case basis and subject to availability of equipment.

 4. Entry Deadline:

-We appreciate your commitment to CTIFM&F. There is no entry fee until June 15th, 2017 (Early Bird Entries) after that the festival will charge an entry fee of 50USD until the second and final deadline of 31st August, 2017.
+We appreciate your commitment to CTIFM&F. There is no entry fee until May 10th, 2019 (Early Bird Entries) after that the festival will charge an entry fee until the second and final deadline of July 31st, 2019.

 5.1 All entries are viewed and chosen by a Programming Committee appointed by the Festival Director.
 Final selections are at the sole discretion of the Festival Director.

-5.2 The Festival will pay for hotel accommodation for the Director of the film or the Producer who-ever may attend but only for 3 days of the Festival.
-No air-travel or refund of the travel expenses is provided for the participants attending the Festival.
+5.2 The Festival will pay for hotel accommodation for the Director of the film or the Producer who-ever may attend but only for 3 days of the Festival, attendance must be confirmed by August 30th 2019.
+No air-travel or refund of the travel expenses is provided for the participants attending the Festival